aiplanethub/supervised-learning-regression/linear-regression/539-Evaluating a Regression Model.md

-The difference between the true value and the model’s predicted value is called residual.
+Residual is the difference between the true value and the model's predicted value.

 ## Cost Function Types/Evaluation Metrics